We all know what pets do to us – they provide the best companionship when we are down and alone, they share our joys and triumphs when we are happy.

 Internally, more exercise improves their cardiovascular health as shown through lower blood pressure and lower cholesterol.
 This also comes from the ability to have something to pet or touch, normalising their heart rate and reducing stress.

 Also, feeding and grooming a pet can help increase a senior’s physical skills and help them become more active.

-While pet therapy provides incredible mental benefits for seniors, its effect is even more apparent in those with dementia or other forms of cognitive impairment.
+While pet therapy provides incredible mental benefits for seniors, its effect is even more apparent in people with dementia or other forms of cognitive impairment.